crowdsecurity/crowdsec/docs/v1.X/docs/guide/crowdsec/simulation.md

     Simulation and [Whitelists](/Crowdsec/v1/write_configurations/whitelist/) are not to be mixed.
 [Whitelists](/Crowdsec/v1/write_configurations/whitelist/) allows you to purely discard an overflow or a log, while simulation will only "cancel" the action against a peer, while keeping track of events and overflows.

-When this happens, the scenarios are still triggered, but the action is prefixed with `simulation:`, which means that blockers won't take action against the peer(s) that triggered the scenario.
+When this happens, the scenarios are still triggered, but the action is prefixed with `simulation:`, which means that bouncers won't take action against the peer(s) that triggered the scenario.

 Simulation can be managed with [cscli simulation](/Crowdsec/v1/cscli/cscli_simulation/) command, and allows you to have settings such as _"all in simulation except scenarios X,Y,Z"_ or _"only scenarios X,Y,Z in simulation mode"_ :